mlswg/mls-protocol/draft-ietf-mls-protocol.md

 or remove members of a group; a DS could enforce a policy that only certain members are allowed to perform these operations.
-MLS authenticates all members of a group; a DS could help ensure that only clients with certain types of credential are admitted.
-MLS provides no inherent protection against denial of service; A DS could also enforce rate limits in order to mitigate these risks.
+MLS authenticates all members of a group; a DS could help ensure that only clients with certain types of credentials are admitted.
+MLS provides no inherent protection against denial of service; a DS could also enforce rate limits in order to mitigate these risks.

 ## Group Fragmentation by Malicious Insiders